 Jakob E. Wagner, of Antigo Wisconsin, shot two people at the Antigo High School prom this past Saturday night.
 His motive is still unknown.
 Chances are, by the time it is known, the national media will have moved on.
 After all, a so-called “mass shooting” where the only fatality was the shooter is hardly big news.
 But, while the news media might have the attention span of a 3 year old on crack, the internet rarely forgets; and its bottom-feeders are usually the last to move on.

 This is essentially a follow-up to my previous piece on professional trolls.
 Here I’d like to examine a different trolling niche: tragedy trolls.
 This is a special kind of troll.
 Maybe the worst kind.
-Tragedy trolling is really a larger category made up smaller, still more niche categories: think rape victim shaming, think your-soldier-offspring-died-because-god-hates-fags bating (videlicet: Westboro Baptist Church).
+Tragedy trolling is really a larger category made up of smaller, still more niche categories: think rape victim shaming, think your-soldier-offspring-died-because-god-hates-fags bating (videlicet: Westboro Baptist Church).
 Jakob Wagner’s story, though barely a day old, has already attracted trolls.

 The initial Washington Post article on the story was quickly trolled.